-Established in 2010, Christopher Paunil was founded to make women feel their most beautiful and powerful, from their big day to any day of the week.
-Offering both bridal wear and ready-to-wear designs for women of all backgrounds, Christopher Paunil’s philosophy is simple: conscious design and meticulous production for the contemporary woman.
+Established in 2010, Christopher Paunil was founded to make women feel their most beautiful and powerful.
+Offering both custom bridal wear and ready-to-wear designs for women of all backgrounds, our philosophy is simple: conscious design and meticulous production of high-quality wedding dresses and formal wear for the contemporary woman.

-More than just high fashion, Christopher Paunil seeks to make the world a better place through every step of their process.
-From sustainably sourcing their materials and supporting local labour to empowering customers with beautiful fashion and positive experiences, Christopher Paunil’s belief in service, honesty, and positive experiences permeates every step of the design and production process.
+More than just high fashion, Christopher Paunil seeks to make the world a better place through every step of our process.
+From sustainably sourcing our materials and supporting local labour to empowering customers with beautiful fashion and positive experiences, our belief in service, honesty, and positive experiences permeates every step of our detailed design and production process.

-An actively involved designer, Christopher Paunil is present in every stage of imagining and executing a design, and he is most passionate about making beautiful, memorable garments.
-Working since the age of 14, he has had ample experience in many aspects of the fashion industry, from pattern-making and uniform and costume design, to teaching in non-profit and educational environments.
+As an actively involved designer, Christopher Paunil is present in every stage of design development and execution, and he is most passionate about making beautiful, memorable garments.
+Working since the age of 14, he has had ample experience in many aspects of the fashion industry, from uniform and costume design to pattern-making and teaching in non-profit and educational environments.
 Insistent on immaculate fit and construction, he is best known for taking a client’s ideas and creating a design that will complement a woman’s body, shape, and assets.
-Chris has a major penchant for flowers; watching people fight on YouTube; wigs; colourful, pretty, and sometimes sparkly things; and most importantly, LGBTQ rights.
+Chris has a major penchant for flowers, watching people fight on YouTube, wigs, colourful, pretty, and sometimes sparkly things.
+Most importantly, however, he is incredibly passionate about LGBTQ rights.
 If he weren’t a fashion designer, he’d opt to be a spy (how do you know he isn’t?).